godotengine/godot-docs/classes/class_node.rst

 Add a child :ref:`Node<class_node>`.
 Nodes can have as many children as they want, but every child must have a unique name.
 Children nodes are automatically deleted when the parent node is deleted, so deleting a whole scene is performed by deleting its topmost node.

-The optional boolean argument enforces creating child node with human-readable names, based on the name of node being instanced instead of its type only.
+The optional boolean argument enforces creating child nodes with human-readable names, based on the name of the node being instanced instead of its type only.

 .. _class_Node_add_to_group:

 - void  **add_to_group**  **(** :ref:`String<class_string>` group, :ref:`bool<class_bool>` persistent=false  **)**

 Add a node to a group.
-Groups are helpers to name and organize group of nodes, like for example: "Enemies", "Collectables", etc. A :ref:`Node<class_node>` can be in any number of groups.
+Groups are helpers to name and organize a subset of nodes, like for example "enemies" or "collectables".
+A :ref:`Node<class_node>` can be in any number of groups.
 Nodes can be assigned a group at any time, but will not be added to it until they are inside the scene tree (see :ref:`is_inside_tree<class_Node_is_inside_tree>`).

 .. _class_Node_can_process:

 - :ref:`bool<class_bool>`  **can_process**  **(** **)** const

-Return true if the node can process.
+Return true if the node can process, i.e. whether its pause mode allows processing while the scene tree is paused (see :ref:`set_pause_mode<class_Node_set_pause_mode>`).
+Always returns true if the scene tree is not paused, and false if the node is not in the tree.
+FIXME: Why FAIL_COND?

 .. _class_Node_duplicate:

 - :ref:`Node<class_node>`  **duplicate**  **(** :ref:`bool<class_bool>` use_instancing=false  **)** const

+Duplicate the node, returning a new :ref:`Node<class_node>`.
+If ``use_instancing`` is true, the duplicated node will be a new instance of the original :ref:`PackedScene<class_packedscene>`, if not it will be an independent node.
+The duplicated node has the same group assignments and signals as the original one.

 .. _class_Node_find_node: